zyx-0314/WST-TX32-Sample-Project/README.md

 ## Overview

-**DataLogo** is a demo payment solution developed by an IT company, intended to illustrate a simplified payment platform using CodeIgniter 4 and Tailwind CSS.
+**DataLogo** is a demo IT solution developed, intended to illustrate a simplified payment platform using CodeIgniter 4 and Tailwind CSS.
 This project serves as a prototype for online payment processing, focusing on user-friendliness and security in transaction handling.

 ### Key Components